UtkarshSingh19062004/-Interactive-Website-for-Sidcup-Family-Golf/README.md

 # -Interactive-Website-for-Sidcup-Family-Golf
 Developed an interactive website for Sidcup Family Golf, a Toptracer driving range and crazy golf venue.
 The website offers an immersive user experience with a fullscreen video background, dynamic navigation bar, and animated content using GSAP and custom hover effects.
+The video attached with this project is not full quality because of data restrictions....